What is the aging process for Brandy de Jerez?

 The aging process for Brandy de Jerez is a complex and lengthy one, with multiple steps that must be taken in order to ensure the highest quality product.
 The brandy must first be distilled from wine, which is then aged in oak barrels of various sizes and ages.
 The aging process can last anywhere from three to fifteen years, depending on the desired flavor profile.
 The longer the aging period, the smoother and more flavorful the resulting brandy will be.
 During this time, the barrels are regularly rotated to ensure that the alcohol absorbs all of the oak’s flavors evenly.

-See also What is the history of brandy?
+See also What is Tennessee whiskey?

 Once this process has been completed, the brandy is blended together using master blenders to create a unique flavor profile.
 This blend is then filtered and bottled with a label indicating its age and origin.
 Finally, it is subjected to rigorous tasting tests in order to guarantee its quality before it can be released for sale.